OSCAR-CASALS/LinguaLoupe/README.md

 ## Planned updates

-The following updates are planned for mid 2027:
+The following updates are planned for end of 2027:

 - Desktop app that will allow to use the pipeline outside the Command Line.
 - Support for other languages aside from english.
-- Include more models for sentyment analysis aside from _cardiffnlp/twitter-roberta-base-sentiment_ trained with different data.
+- Include more models for sentyment classification aside from _cardiffnlp/twitter-roberta-base-sentiment_ and give the user the ability to choose the one that better fits it's data.

 ## Citations